 - 1. The competitors must fence faithfully and strictly according to the rules laid down in these Rules.
 All breaches of these rules will incur the penalties laid down hereinafter (cf. t.158-162, t.170). - 2.
 All bouts must preserve the character of a courteous and frank encounter.
-All irregular actions (flèche attack which finishes with a collision jostling the opponent, disorderly fencing, irregular movements on the strip, touches achieved with violence, blows struck with the guard, touches made during or after a fall) or anti-sporting behavior are strictly forbidden (cf. t.158-162, t.170).
+All irregular actions (flèche attack which finishes with a collision jostling the opponent, disorderly fencing, irregular movements on the strip, touches achieved with violence, blows struck with the guard, an intentional fall down to avoid the touch) or anti-sporting behavior are strictly forbidden (cf. t.158-162, t.170).
 Should such an offense occur, any touch scored by the fencer at fault is annulled.